roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Nagisa tilts her head a little.

-"I've drive you out.
+"I've driven you out.
 I regret it."
 "Ah–..," Nagisa nods.
 "That's about a data of Michael's prediction ability, huh?"
 "Yes.
 You said, Michael's abilities are deviate from  norms."
 "Yea.
 If we can't control her, the world will be ruined, huh?
 So, I told you that we should freeze Michael."